Azure-Samples/llm-lambda-azure-converter/article/Article.md

 }
 ```

-We can see here we are keeping the original structs for the request and the response exactly the same, and that we still have a function handler but with a slightly different signature `func HandleRequest(ctx *gin.Context)` to be able to use the gin context instead.
+We are keeping the original structs for the request and the response exactly the same, and that we still have a function handler but with a slightly different signature `func HandleRequest(ctx *gin.Context)` to be able to use the gin context instead.
 We are keeping the nil validation from the original but we need to parse the object ourselves.
 Finally the main function now is initializing a gin http server instead of a lambda.

 It looks pretty good to me :)